 Day 1 starts off gently, with a relatively short 2.5hr drive to the sleepy fishing town of Cervantes, known for its rock lobsters and proximity to the Nambung National Park.
 If you have time, check out the Lobster Shack which gives tours of its lobster fishing industry and serves up freshly caught lobsters for lunch.

 If you’re in a 4WD you might like to stop at the Lancelin sand dunes on the way.
-Pack a flat cardboard box to ride down the dunes.
+Pack a flat cardboard box to ride down the dunes or you can hire sandboards or take a 4×4 bus tour there.

 We decided to head to Cervantes first and check into our accommodation before heading back to Nambung just before sunset to wander its alien landscape full of thousands of eroded limestone spires.